What is Fentanyl? A Parents Guide to Fentanyl & Teens

 What Is Fentanyl Used For?

 Medically, fentanyl is used to treat patients with severe or chronic pain, especially after surgery or for advanced cancer pain.
-It works by binding to the body’s opioid receptors to reduce the sensation of pain.
+It works by binding to the body’s opioid receptors, reducing pain sensation.

 What Is Fentanyl Made From?